 In June 2020 during a Black Lives Matter protest, a statue of Edward Colston was pulled from its plinth in Bristol’s city centre.
 We are offering a FREE webinar to all secondary schools interested in finding out more about the background to this momentous event.

 What was Bristol’s involvement in the Transatlantic Traffic in Enslaved Africans?
 Who were the people whose lives were changed forever?
 How does Edward Colston fit in?
 And how are these events remembered today?
 These and other questions will be addressed in this session.
-We will also provide information for your students about how to have their say about what should happen to the statue now.

 How to take part